Last updated on November 8th, 2019

 Of course there’s a big difference between reading about this, and actually seeing it in action!
 Whilst I write all this advice, there’s nothing like seeing it in action – so here’s a video which does just that:

 This video is actually Part 1 of a FREE 5-part video series Doggy Dan has kindly provided for readers of House Sitting Magazine.
-You can view the complete course here, and it not only shows how to train a dog not to pull on the lead but helps with some other common behavioral problems too:
+You can view the complete course at the link below – it not only shows how to train a dog not to pull on the lead but helps with some other common behavioral problems too: